-Required for PhD students; may be repeated for 9 hours to meet the degree requirement

-The post-candidacy doctoral student will use this course to write their doctoral dissertation under the supervision of their primary mentor, and in collaboration with their advisory committee.
+1-9 semester credit hours (variable hours) Required for PhD students; may be repeated for 9 hours to meet the degree requirement Prerequisite: Consent of Instructor The post-candidacy doctoral student will use this course to write their doctoral dissertation under the supervision of their primary mentor, and in collaboration with their advisory committee.
 This course may be repeated for at least 9 hours to meet the degree requirement.